-This new spring 2015 course is set each Monday from 5:30 to 8:30 p.m. beginning Feb.
-1 and is open to all female MTSU students, faculty and staff, along with the general public.
+The MTSU Police Department’s newest session of free RAD classes will run Wednesdays from 5:30 to 8:30 p.m. through March 1.
+It’s open to all female MTSU students, faculty and staff, along with the general public.

-The program is designed for females age 13 and older with no previous experience or background in physical skills training.
-Instructors will work to accommodate any physical impairment a participant may have.
+The Rape Aggression Defense program is designed for women age 13 and older with no previous experience or background in physical skills training.
+Instructors also can accommodate any participant’s physical impairments.

 Participants should email their names and contact information to firstname.lastname@example.org.
 Instructors will call or email participants with more details about enrollment and the class location.

-For more information about MTSU’s RAD classes, send an email to email@example.com.
+For more information about MTSU’s RAD classes, email email@example.com.

 — Gina E. Fann (firstname.lastname@example.org)